-The first name, e-mail, country of residence, and business name will be added (optional).
+The first name, e-mail, country of residence, and business name will be added.
 A section will then be added to your payment details, but nothing will be charged until a free trial is complete.

 You can cancel the trial anytime during that time if you decide not to continue the free trial.
-Plus Pluralsight sends a reminder 1 day prior to the free trial.
+Plus Pluralsight sends a reminder 1 day before the free trial.

 There is no clear winner in the diversity of courses because some Udemy courses are very good, but generally speaking.

 The Pluralsight classes are also top-quality courses.
-Udemy’s problem is that so many inexpensive courses are difficult to find in the sea.
+Udemy's problem is that so many inexpensive courses are difficult to find on the sea.

 Now that Pluralsight is a site focused on professional learning, their teachers are a true authority in the subject.
-Simply put, you must know the platform in order to find the highest quality courses.
+Simply put, you must know the platform to find the highest quality courses.

 I spend a lot of time on Udemy so I know who are excellent instructors and who I can follow.
 I usually buy these instructors' courses.

 Here is the list of courses available on Udemy are: